-For every class a student misses that is deemed unexcused, parents will be sent an automatically generated email from Veracross, our student information system.
+For every class (including Advisory) a student misses that is deemed unexcused, students and parents will be sent an automatically generated email from Veracross, our student information system.
 Students are expected to immediately reach out to their teacher, find out what they missed, and make plans with their teacher to complete make-up work as soon as possible.
 At the discretion of the teacher and department head, classwork from unexcused absences may receive reduced credit or no credit at all.

 The number of excused and unexcused class absences (with the exception of school trips) and tardies accrued by each student will be part of their permanent record.

-Tardies are no longer categorized as excused or unexcused.
 Patterns of tardies and/or those of significant duration (longer than just a few minutes) will also be monitored, and parents may be contacted to address excessive lateness.

 - It is the responsibility of students to ensure that they are present and prepared for the beginning of each class.
 If a student arrives to class after attendance is taken, they must go immediately to the attendance office to have their attendance adjusted.